modem7/DHCP-Relay/README.md

-# DHCP Relay
+# ISC DHCP Relay Agent

-A simple DHCP Relay
+A simple ISC DHCP Relay Agent

 In this config, udp port 67 must be free on the host.